freemansoft/cp-server-jolokia/README.md

     * >cd jolokia
     * >build.sh
     * >docker-compose up

+### Docker Hub
+You may find a pre-built docker image on Dockerhub
 -----------------
 ## Sample _telegraf.conf_ file.
 Jolokia exposes about 3000 metrics.
 The sample _telegraf.conf_ file imports a reasonable portion of these.